 Document automation is about processing documents without or with minimal human intervention.
-It's nothing new - the only thing new is that technology is so advanced that even complex tasks can be automated.
+It's nothing new - the only thing new is that technology is so advanced that even complex tasks such as classification of documents can be automated.

-The essence of document automation is to capture the documents from the source, process the documents so that they become uniform, extract important information for processing the document and forward the document further.
-Some of the concepts we work with in such a context are:
+The essence of automating document flows is to capture the documents from the source, process the documents so that they become uniform, extract important information for processing the document and forward the document further.
+Some of the concepts and technologies we work with in such a context are:

 - Capture (Scanning): Whether documents are born digitally or scanned, it is important that they are captured in a stream that ensures that their treatment is no matter where the documents came from how they came here and what format they are in .